 Even though this year will look a bit different,

 we are looking forward to new learning styles,

 Remember, the difference between adventure and adversity is ATTITUDE!

 Let's make this year an adventure to remember!

 Fifth grade, here we come!
-I'm so excited to get to spend another year with such a wonderful group of students.
 As you are aware, this is our class web site!
 I am so glad you have decided to visit!
-Use our web site to see homework updates (if there is snow or something ;), the county callender, what project we are working on, important information, extra credit opportunities, or maybe find out what's for lunch.
+Use our web site to see homework updates (if there is snow or something ;), the county calendar, what project we are working on, important information, extra credit opportunities, or maybe find out what's for lunch.
 I do my best to keep the website updated with information that will help keep students and parents on track, especially if there is a question about a due date or some instructions.
 Please, email me with any concerns or questions.
 Thanks again for letting me be a part of your students' lives.
 But as always, YOU are your child's most important teacher!

 Let me take a “SCIFIE!”

 That’s right, a Science selfie, Scifie!
 We want to see you doing science activities.
 If you are doing any activity associated with Science, take a Scifie of yourself!
 Then email it to me so I can add it to the photo album on our web page.
 Students can earn 5 extra credit points for each Scifie they submit, with a 20 points max per grading period.
 Be ready to explain your Scifie to the class so that we can appreciate your scientific selfie moment!

 Math Important Information: ARE YOU READY?
 WE ARE TN MATH READY!